celery/celery/docs/userguide/tasksets.rst

     Returns :const:`True` if any of the subtasks is not ready.

-* meth:`~celery.result.TaskSetResult.ready`
+* :meth:`~celery.result.TaskSetResult.ready`

     Return :const:`True` if all of the subtasks are ready.

-* meth:`~celery.result.TaskSetResult.completed_count`
+* :meth:`~celery.result.TaskSetResult.completed_count`

     Returns the number of completed subtasks.

-* meth:`~celery.result.TaskSetResult.revoke`
+* :meth:`~celery.result.TaskSetResult.revoke`

     Revoke all of the subtasks.

-* meth:`~celery.result.TaskSetResult.iterate`
+* :meth:`~celery.result.TaskSetResult.iterate`

     Iterate over the return values of the subtasks as they finish, one by one.

-* meth:`~celery.result.TaskSetResult.join`
+* :meth:`~celery.result.TaskSetResult.join`

     Gather the results for all of the subtasks, and return a list with them ordered by the order of which they were called.